comegrant/dbt_docs_test/projects/data-model/transform/models/gold/sales/_sales__docs.md

 {% docs column__rotation_score %}

-A score from 0 to 1 of which indicates how often the dishes in the mealbox have been repeated in recent weeks.
+A score from 0 to 1 of which indicates how often the dishes have been repeated in recent weeks.
 The closer to 1, the "newer" dishes are to the customer, the closer to 0 the more the dishes have been repeated recently.

-Calculated as the average dish_rotiation_score of all the dishes in a mealbox.
+If you are looking at a dish then this is calculated as 1 - repeat_weeks_percentage, if you are looking at a mealbox, then it's the average of the dishes in the mealbox, calculated as 1 - avg(repeat_weeks_percentage).

 {% enddocs %}

 {% docs column__rotation_score_group %}

+A grouping of rotation_score to provide a guide on what is good and what is not, broken down into the groups "Very High", "High", "Medium", "Low", "Very Low"

+{% enddocs %}

+{% docs column__rotation_score_group_number %}

-A grouping of rotation_score to provide a guide on what is good and what is not, broken down into the groups "Perfect", "Great", "Good", "OK", "Poor"
+A grouping of rotation_score in number format to provide a guide on what is good and what is not, broken down into the groups 1 (Very High),2,3,4,5 (Very Low)

 {% enddocs %}